 The Role of Exercise in Fitness and Weight Loss

-Walking is a great way to begin a fitness program.
-Walking is easy and inexpensive.
-One only needs a good pair of shoes and weather-appropriate clothes to start.
-It also requires little planning and is convenient to do.
+Walking is the perfect way to start a fitness program.
+It is cheap and simple exercise-like walking.
+All you need is a good pair of shoes and clothes for the weather.
+Then it requires a plan and is non-convenient.
 Almost everyone can do it.
-Walking can be done at home, in a park, at the office, in the mall, etc. Most importantly, it can be made social and fun.
+Walking can be done inside a home, in the park near your house, at an office or even walking miles through our mall.
+Most of all, it can be social and enjoyable.

 3.1.
 Setting Realistic Goals